LRS4/gds-dash-starter-template/README.md

 * Install the package using `python -m pip install <package-name>`
 * Update the requirements file using `python -m pip freeze > requirements.txt`

+## Steps to create a choropleth map

+The choropleth in the starter template map tab is an adapted version of the [dash-leaflet Choropleth map tutorial](https://dash-leaflet.herokuapp.com/).

+* Download a shape map from [ONS GeoPortal](https://geoportal.statistics.gov.uk/datasets/ons::local-authority-districts-december-2021-gb-bfc/explore?location=54.111333%2C-1.754323%2C6.09)
+* Upload to [mapshaper](https://mapshaper.org/) and download as CSV
+* Join custom data i.e. population metrics to CSV
+* Upload CSV back to mapshaper
+* In the mapshaper console use `-join dataset_two keys=<column_one>,<column_two>` to join the CSV data to the Shape file
+* Simply the Shape file to less than 4%
+* Set projection to World Geodetic System (WGS) using `-proj wgs84` in the mapshaper console
+* Download as GeoJSON
+* Adapt the code in section/map.py

 ## Documentation

 * [Leaflet.js](https://leafletjs.com/)